quicwg/multipath/draft-ietf-quic-multipath.md

 been sent on different paths, it MUST treat the CE marking as if it was received on either of the path and therefore consider it as a congestion indication for all paths with packets that have been acknowledged in that ACK frame.
-An host that receives an ACK with an ECN counter increase that acknowledges packets from different paths MAY disable ECN marking and send all subsequent packets as Not-ECN capable.
+An host that receives an ACK with an ECN counter increase acknowledging packets from different paths MAY disable ECN marking and send all subsequent packets as Not-ECN capable.

 ## Using Multiple Packet Number Spaces